 Pre-course Preparation: This training is ideal for state and federal agency biologists, consultants, and other students seeking hands on experience with cave conservation, cave survey and management techniques, and cave protection practices, all with a special emphasis on bats.
 A highlight of this training is a special appearance by Merlin D. Tuttle, one of the pioneers of bat cave research and conservation initiatives.
 Merlin received his PhD studying gray myotis throughout their range in the southeastern U.S. He was instrumental in getting this bat listed as Endangered, and his population dynamics studies contributed directly to the recovery of this species.
 Until WNS appeared in 2006, the gray myotis actually was being considered for down- or de-listing by the USF&WS.
 Merlin will help us to understand the critical underground environment bats need as he takes us to a Central Texas location he’s been monitoring in recent years.
 Other instructors include John D. Chenger and James W. Kennedy, who collectively have nearly a century of cave exploration, mapping, interpretation, management, and protection experience.
 John and Jim will guide students in the step-by-step actions for survey, protection, and management of the underground environment.
 Both will conduct lectures, present hands-on demonstrations, and lead field trips to provide students with a comprehensive look into the importance of and protocols for cave conservation and management.

 The workshop will be conducted over a large expanse of the Hill Country of Central Texas.
 Students should be prepared to drive down graded dirt roads, and hike short distances over rocky terrain with thorny vegetation at elevations between 1,000-2,000 feet above sea level.
 This class WILL be entering the underground environments of caves.
-Helmets with lights, a secondary light source, gloves, sturdy shoes, and coveralls are required personal gear for all cave trips.
+Helmets with lights, a secondary light source, gloves, sturdy shoes, and a complete change of clothes are required personal gear for all cave trips.
 (Cave trips will NOT involve technical rope work or other sophisticated experience.)
 Complete White Nose Syndrome information, including the latest references about the disease in bats and important conservation and management steps to reduce its impact during this class, will be included in pre-course materials to registered participants.

 No prior underground work is necessary.
 Approximately ten-days prior to the start of class, students will receive a complete list of what to bring and how to prepare for class, but feel free to contact us at any time if you have specific questions about the class or how to prepare.
 A draft agenda for our cave management training class is available for download.